Shell formation and two-dimensional nanofriction in three-dimensional ion Coulomb crystals: Theoretical background

 \textbf{PT model: single particle dynamics} \\ The PT model \cite{Prandtl1928, Tomlinson1929} describes a single point mass, such as an Atomic Force Microscope (AFM) tip, moving over a periodic potential representing a crystal surface.
 A spring connects the tip to a carrier moving at constant speed.
 The energy of the system is made up of the periodic interaction potential and the elastic energy of the spring.
 This setup leads to stick-slip motion, where the tip remains trapped in local minima until the spring force exceeds a threshold, causing a sudden jump of the tip over the corrugation barrier, which is characteristic of nanoscale friction.

 \textbf{FK model: many-body dynamics} \\ The FK model \cite{FrenkelKontorova1938} extends the concept of a single particle on a periodic potential to a chain of harmonically coupled particles interacting with a periodic substrate.
 Originally developed to describe crystal dislocations, it also serves as a model for friction on the nanoscale.
-A key prediction is the emergence of superlubricity, where static friction vanishes when the lattice constants of the two interacting surfaces form an irrational ratio.
-In this case, no well-defined energy minima exist, allowing near-frictionless sliding \cite{aubry_ConceptTransitions_1978, peyrard_CriticalTransition_1983}.
+A key prediction in systems with competing length scales is the Aubry transition, which separates an unpinned, superlubric phase from a pinned phase.
+For incommensurate ratios between the particle spacing and the substrate periodicity, the chain can slide without finite static-friction below a critical corrugation strength.
+Above this critical corrugation, the system becomes pinned and a finite force is required to initiate sliding \cite{aubry_ConceptTransitions_1978, peyrard_CriticalTransition_1983}.

 Experimentally, such Aubry-type transitions have been demonstrated in well-controlled systems such as ion Coulomb crystals in rf Paul traps, 2D colloidal monolayers and also a self-organized crystal \cite{kiethe_probing_2017, Kiethe_Nanofriction_2018, brazda_Aubry_2018, vuletic_2020}.
-The Aubry transition is characterized by a sharp, well-defined change between a pinned and a smooth sliding state in ordered, incommensurate systems.

-In contrast, stick-slip motion in most real-world scenarios, gradually evolves into smooth sliding as the driving velocity increases or the coupling between frictional layers is reduced \cite{voisin_LongTermFriction_2007, gourdon_TransitionsSmoothComplex_2003, drummond_DynamicPhaseTransitions_2001}.
+While the Aubry transition is characterized by a sharp, well-defined change between a pinned and an unpinned sliding state, frictional motion in most macroscopic and inhomogeneous mesoscopic systems does not usually exhibit such a discrete transition.
+Instead, stick-slip motion often gradually evolves into smooth sliding as the driving velocity increases or the coupling between frictional layers is reduced \cite{voisin_LongTermFriction_2007, gourdon_TransitionsSmoothComplex_2003, drummond_DynamicPhaseTransitions_2001}.